import casadi as cs

 xdot_B = (ndot_B - ndot_t * x_B + ndot_gen_B) / n_t

-xdot_C = (ndot_C - ndot_t * x_C + ndot_gen_C) / n_tWhen using CasADi, one often refers to the unknowns of the problem as x, and parameters as p.
-Please notice that parameters can be symbolic (as ndot_A) and are provided only at solution time.
+xdot_C = (ndot_C - ndot_t * x_C + ndot_gen_C) / n_tWhen using CasADi, one often refers to the unknowns of the problem as x and parameters as p.
+Please note that parameters can be symbolic (such as ndot_A) and are provided only at solution time.
 Here we concatenate the array of unknowns using vertcat.
-There is no need to convert p into an array, we just give an alias p to ndot_A so that we can use typical CasADi formalism.
+There is no need to convert p into an array; we just give an alias p to ndot_A so that we can use the standard CasADi formalism.

 x = vertcat(x_A, x_B, x_C)